rajatsingh8860/Chat-App/README.md

 2.Open this folder in Android Studio.<br>
 3.Click on run button and you are ready to use this app.

-#You can also install this app using apk 'app-release.apk'.
+#You can also install this app using apk <b>'app-release.apk'</b>.
 This Apk is provided in root directory.Download and install this apk to use this app.

 <br>
 <br>